Semi-inclusive direct photon+jet and $\pi^{0}$+jet correlations measured in $p+p$ and central Au+Au collisions at $\sqrt{s_\mathrm{NN}} = 200$ GeV: Analysis overview

 The measured semi-inclusive distribution, corresponding to the distribution of recoil jets normalized to the number of trigger particles, is equivalent in the absence of background to the ratio of two production cross sections~\cite{Adam:2015doa,Adamczyk:2017yhe}:

 where \pTjetch\ is the recoil-jet transverse momentum; \dphi\ is the azimuthal angular separation between trigger and recoil jet; $\sigma^{\AAtoTrig}$ is the inclusive production cross section for the trigger particle; and $\sigma^{\AAtoTrigjet}$ is the production cross section for both trigger and recoil jet in the acceptance.
+While the $\eta$-acceptance of the recoil is $|\etajet|<1.0-\rr$ (Sect.~\ref{Sect:RecoilJet}), the distribution in Eq.~\ref{eq:hJetDefinition} is normalized to unit $\eta$ (notation not shown).

-Preferred trigger particles satisfy two criteria: they can be measured precisely in central \aaa\ collisions without complex event-wise background corrections; and the cross sections in Eq.~\ref{eq:hJetDefinition} can be calculated perturbatively.
-Preferred trigger particles are therefore charged hadrons, \pizero, direct photons, and (at the LHC) $Z$-bosons.
+Since event selection is based on the presence of a trigger particle, preferred trigger particles satisfy two criteria: they are precisely measurable in central \aaa\ collisions without complex event-wise background corrections; and the cross sections in Eq.~\ref{eq:hJetDefinition} can be calculated perturbatively.
+Preferred trigger particles are therefore high-\pT\ charged hadrons, \pizero, direct photons, and (at the LHC) $Z$-bosons.

 Since jets do not play a role in event selection in the semi-inclusive approach, selection bias is induced solely by the choice of trigger~\cite{Adam:2015doa,Adamczyk:2017yhe}.
 This analysis employs both \gammadir\ and \pizero\ triggers, whose event-selection biases are expected to differ.
 These differences include: